 What Wikipedia Says About Everett

 I bet you didn’t know some of these tidbits about our area!
+There are some very interesting facts in the history of Everett Washington.

 On July 17, 1890, The steamship Queen of the Pacific left Tacoma for an Alaskan cruise with Henry Hewitt, Jr. and Charles L. Colby aboard.
 During this "Fateful voyage" initial plans for an industrial city on the peninsula along the banks of the Snohomish river were formulated.
 On August 22, 1890, The Rucker Brothers filed their plat at Port Gardner, a 50-acre (200,000 m2) townsite on the bayfront side of what is now the city of Everett.
 This plat was later withdrawn to accommodate the plans of the Hewitt-Colby group.